 RIPE supports expanding clean energy opportunities for farmers and mitigating the tension sometimes created by installing it on productive agricultural lands.
 Specifically, we support:

-The RIPE100 pilot does not include direct compensation for clean energy, in part because $100 per acre is insufficient to cover the high cost of installation and other policies, and market mechanisms are more appropriate for rewarding it fairly.
-Phase 2 of RIPE100 could include consideration of direct compensation of clean energy, which delivers in the range of $5,000-$18,000 per acre in public environmental benefits, after careful analysis of how to protect productive agricultural lands and farmers’ economic opportunities, as well as best use of various programs and market mechanisms.
+The RIPE program would not initially include direct compensation for clean energy, in part because of the high cost of installation and other policies, and market mechanisms are more appropriate for rewarding it fairly.
+Future phases of the RIPE program could include consideration of direct compensation for clean energy, which delivers in the range of $5,000 to $18,000 per acre in public environmental benefits, after careful analysis of how to protect productive agricultural lands and farmers’ economic opportunities, as well as best use of various programs and market mechanisms.